milangupta4/milangupta4.github.io/_posts/2024-08-23-customer-journey-analytics-pipeline.md

 1. Writing instrumentation logic in a manner that ensures you’re collecting the right data
 2. Coding in the instrumentation logic, so that the actual events get fired
 3. Building an API server
-4. Build the Analytics pipeline on the Cloud - from collection to loading and transformation to Viewing
+4. Build the Analytics pipeline on the Cloud - from collection to loading and transformation to Viewing (ETL)
 5. Doing the right analysis

 ![image](/assets/images/customer-journey-analytics/first-party-date-devops-pipeline.png)